felixchenfy/DQN_SwingUpPendulum/readme.md

 ## 5. Two-phase training

 It would be very difficult to train this "swing up pendulum" from scratch, since there is too few chances for the pendulum to stay upright and experience the success.
 Thus, I trained it in two phases:
-1. Train an inverted pendulum.
+1. First train an inverted pendulum.
-2. Train to swing up.
+2. Then train the swinging up.

 More specifically, I trained this in four different stages:
-1. Train an inverted pendulum which starts from up-right position.
+1. Train an inverted pendulum which starts from upright position.
-2. Train an inverted pendulum, which starts randomly at an angle of $[-pi/3, pi/3]$ and a random velocity towards the center.
+2. Train an inverted pendulum, which starts randomly with an angle between $[-pi/3, pi/3]$ and a random velocity towards the center.
 3. Train the swing-up pendulum, with random initial angle and velocity.
 4. Train the swing-up pendulum, with static initial angle of $-pi$.